gici-uab/v2f_codec/v2f_prototype_c/docs/user_manual.md

 Both tools require an additional input header file describing the V2F compression forests and other parameters to be used for compression.
 Typically, these headers are stored with `.v2fc` extension.
+A set of prebuilt headers is already provided.
+To generated new `.v2fc` files adapted to a given dataset, the scripts under the `../forest_generation` folder can be used to produce `.v2fh` files.
+These should be moved into `metasrc/prebuilt_forests` and `make` can then be run to produce the corresponding `.v2fc` files.
+See `metasrc/README.md` for further information on how to create new header files.

-An auxiliary tool has been developed, `v2f_verify_codec`, that can be used to validate any existing header file.
+An auxiliary tool has been developed, `v2f_verify_codec`, which can be used to validate any existing header file.
 See its description below for more information on the format of this header files.

-See `metasrc/README.md` for further information on how to create new header files.

 # COMMAND-LINE TOOL USAGE